-Get alerts about issues in your environment and generate reports.
+Get alerts about issues in your environment.
 See Explore alerts and reports.

-Run the Discovery Wizard to detect servers and applications in your enviroment, and then decide what you want to monitor.
-Available polling methods include WMI, SNMP, ICMP, or agents deployed on Windows, Linux, and AIX devices.
+Run the Discovery Wizard to detect servers and applications in your environment so you can decide what to monitor.
+Available polling methods include WMI, SNMP, ICMP, API, and agents deployed on Windows, Linux, and AIX devices.

 Add individual nodes or use Active Directory domain controllers to add nodes automatically.

 Manage monitored nodes by editing properties, setting polling methods, toggling monitoring on and off, or muting alerts.